RYthaGOD/agentburn/replit.md

 ### Frontend

 The frontend is built with React 18+, TypeScript, and Vite.
 It uses Wouter for routing, shadcn/ui (New York variant) on Radix UI primitives, and Tailwind CSS for styling, primarily in dark mode.
 TanStack Query manages server state, and React Hook Form with Zod handles form validation.
 The design incorporates a "Fire/Molten" theme with volcanic black backgrounds, molten orange primaries, and ember accents.
-Key navigation includes Overview, New Project, Volume Bot, Trading Bot, Transactions, and Settings.
+Key navigation includes Overview, New Project, Volume Bot, Trading Bot, AI Trading Bot, Transactions, and Settings.
 Manual controls for on-demand buybacks are available per project, requiring wallet signature authentication.

 ### Backend